mazin208/Lectures-zayt/README.md

 3. it'll generate lecture.docx file

 # Note
-you can change the maximum and minimum number of generated summary using --max_length and --min_length arguments.
+* you can change the maximum and minimum number of generated summary using --max_length and --min_length arguments.

 `python app.py lecture.mp3 --max_length 1000 --min_length 700`

+* because of the limit of 1024 chunks size the code splits the text into 2 parts then summarize.